Spratiher9/Exelog/README.md

 `Exelog` is a refactored logging module that provides a decorator based approach to ensure standard Python logging from PySpark Executor nodes also.

+Drop a 🌟 if this project helps and you would like to see more development on it.

 ### Installation

 ```shell